Response to “Catholic Answers”

 May 31, 2013, 6:00pm – 8:00pm

-(click on desired broadcast hour for mp3 audio file download)
+(click on desired broadcast hour to listen to audio – LINKS FIXED!)

 Novus Ordo Watch Commentary / Responses